Your vibe-coded app almost works. I’ll get it the rest of the way.

 Pricing

-You’ll know the exact number after the audit, before you commit to anything.
-No hourly billing.
+All projects are fixed-price, scoped upfront.
+No hourly billing, no surprise invoices.
+You’ll know the exact number before you commit to anything.

-Early clients get better rates.
-I’d rather do great work at a discount and build a track record than squeeze margins on day one.
+Early clients get favorable rates while I build a track record.
+I’d rather do great work at a discount than squeeze margins on day one.

 Real talk